Believe for It (album): Critical response

 In a positive review for the Journal of Gospel Music, Robert Marovich said "CeCe Winans is at the apex of her vocal strength on Believe for It, the best album JGM has heard thus far in 2021."
-Timothy Yap of JubileeCast praised Winans in his review of the album, saying: "On the whole, this record like the last few Winans' albums is sublime.
-Even after all these years of recording and performing, Winans' shows no signs of wear and tear in her vocals; in fact, she still has that uncanny ability to convey an array of emotions in her articulations."
-In a NewReleaseToday review, Grace Chaves wrote a positive review of the album, saying "Overall, CeCe released a great live album.
+Timothy Yap of JubileeCast praised Winans in his review of the album, saying: "On the whole, this record like the last few Winans albums, is sublime.
+Even after all these years of recording and performing, Winans shows no signs of wear and tear in her vocals; in fact, she still has that uncanny ability to convey an array of emotions in her articulations."
+Grace Chaves wrote a positive review of the album for NewReleaseToday, saying "Overall, CeCe released a great live album.
 From the rerelease of her classic song "Alabaster Box," to her rendition of "Goodness of God," CeCe nailed this new album.
 Although I enjoy shorter/upbeat songs, I still believe that she released a really solid worship album."
 The Washington Informer gave a favourable review of the album, saying, "Believe For It is an electrifying project that will have you feeling chills and crying (with tears of joy) upon hearing the messages in each song."